 From 2012 to 2013, Mr. Cohen served as a law clerk to the Hon.
 Cathy Seibel of the United States District Court for the Southern District of New York.
-Prior to clerking, Mr. Cohen also spent three years as a patent agent at an international law firm, where he worked on motion practice, patent prosecution, due diligence, opinion drafting and patent prosecution.
+Prior to clerking, Mr. Cohen also spent three years as a patent agent at an international law firm, where he worked on motion practice, patent prosecution, due diligence, and opinion drafting.
 Before that, he was a scientific advisor for three years at a boutique intellectual property law firm, where he worked on several Hatch-Waxman litigations, as well as due diligence, opinion drafting and patent prosecution.
 Mr. Cohen was recognized in 2017 as a Rising Star in the New York-Metro edition of Super Lawyers.